khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 - Each layer can have its own unique motion type which combine to create harmony.
 - Strokes and lines are animated independently with a stroke reveal effect.

-<figure-img alt="Illustration animation example with motion details" label="Illustration animation example" src="/img/brand/illustration-animation-example.png"></figure-img>
+<figure-img alt="Deconstructed layered illustration animation example with motion details" label="Illustration animation example" src="/img/brand/illustration-animation-example.png"></figure-img>

 <vimeo-player title="Illustration" video-id="791344150"></vimeo-player>

 #### Easing

 Both interactive and expressive motion come with unique parameters to create scalable consistency in their use.
+Interactive ease is a standard ease in and out and the Expressive ease is an overshoot and snap back.
+Input the following data in the [flow plugin](https://aescripts.com/flow/) to achieve Interactive and Expressive easing.

 <figure-img alt="Illustration easing example with After Effects specs" label="Illustration easing example" src="/img/brand/illustration-easing-specs.svg" width="480"></figure-img>